 What Are The Risks of Using The Wrong HS-Code

-What is an HS-Code
+What is an HS-Code?

 HS-Code stands for Harmonized System Code.
 It is developed and maintained by the World Customs Organization in Brussels.
-HS-Codes are used by Customs Authorities worldwide to categorize products.
+HS-Codes are used by Customs Authorities worldwide to categorise products.
 Based on the HS-Code of the product you want to export there are specific requirements, import duties, tariffs, or taxes you may need to pay.